swarajbachu/swarajbachu/README.md

 💻 I am a self taught Full Stack Developer and a AI Developer 📝 I have a strong interest in Development and Artificial Intelligence 🔭 I like building Softwares
-🌱 Learning to build tools with react
-🌟 Main languages: Python, JavaScript
-💖 In a complicated Python
 ```